andigruhler/diary/README.md

     l, right  go right by 1 day
     J         go forward by 1 month
     K         go backward by 1 month

-    t         jump to today
-    f         jump to or find specific day

     N         go to the previous journal entry n         go to the next journal entry